World on one side, this on the other

 நான்மாடக் கூடல் நகர்.

-Paripadal is a Sangam poetry collection that had 70 poems on Thirumal (Vishnu), Sevvel (Murugan), Vaigai river and Madurai city.
-Only 22 complete poems were found.
+Paripadal is a Sangam poetry collection that had 70 poems on Thirumal, Sevvel (Murugan), Vaigai river and Madurai city.
+Only 22 complete poems are found.
 Others were lost in time.
-Some snippets of other poems were also found.
-These are collected as Paripadal Thirattu.
+Some stand alone poems (probably later insertions) are collected as Paripadal Thirattu.
 This is one of those poems that sing the praise of Madurai City.
 Madurai is one of the oldest continuously inhabited cities in India.
-It was the capital of the Pandian Dynasty, the oldest Tamil kings.
-They were generally called southerners as they ruled south of Tamil Nadu.
+It was the capital of the Pandian Dynasty, the oldest of Tamil kings.
+They were generally called Southerners as they ruled south of Tamil Nadu.